tronplace/emerald/_posts/2021-02-19-typography.md

 We're open to suggestions to improve the platform.

-> This is a blockquote

-Anyway this is the launch of [TronPlace.com](https://tronplace.com) .
+> Anyway this is the launch of [TronPlace.com](https://tronplace.com) .
 Just a cool place to kick it for free without your activity being mined and evaluated.